malramsay64/phd-thesis/01_Introduction/Computational_Methods.md

 - All code used in production is expected to have unit tests
 - Style guides for each language to ensure consistency

-### Extra ideas

-- Fuzz / property testing
-- changes which are beyond current thought, a lack of creativity
-- scope of software is large, unintended consequences, locally change is fine, but might not be fine somewhere else
-- Rust programming language uses Crater to run changes to the compiler against all publicly available code written in rust, making sure the tests still pass.
-    - No unintended consequences
-    - How are people actually using features

-Importantly testing, readability, and review

 ## Reproducibility

 As was mentioned in the scope of correctness,